-We are working to strengthen our environmental, social and governance risk analysis models in a comprehensive manner, as a business and as investors.
-We are also identifying sustainable development opportunities for the insurance business.
+We are working to strengthen our models for analyzing environmental, social and governance risks in a comprehensive manner, both from a business perspective and as investors.
+In addition, we are identifying sustainable development opportunities for the insurance business.

-We continue to make progress in our commitments to the United Nations 2030 Agenda and in our strategy to combat climate change, which is based on the following actions:
+We continue to make progress in our commitments to the United Nations 2030 Agenda and in our strategy to combat climate change, which is supported by the following actions:

-- Integrating the climate change variable into our business.
-We are incorporating the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) into our financial planning, as well as including environmental, social and governance (ESG) criteria in investment, underwriting and the definition of low carbon products.
+- Integration of the climate change variable in our business.
+We are working on incorporating the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and aim to have them fully integrated as of 2024, as well as the inclusion of environmental, social and governance criteria (ESG) both in investment and in the underwriting and definition of low-carbon products.

 - Promotion of the circular economy.
-We have minimized the generation of waste in our activity and positioned ourselves as an agent of change in the transition to this type of economy, by promoting products and services and supporting specialized companies in the sector.
+We have minimized the generation of waste in our activity and have positioned ourselves as an agent of change in the transition to the circular economy by promoting related products and services and supporting companies specializing in the sector.

-Biodiversity preservation.
-We are raising awareness and supporting initiatives to protect ecosystems that are more sensitive to the effects of climate change.
+- Biodiversity preservation.
+We raise awareness of and support initiatives for the protection of ecosystems that are most sensitive to the effects of climate change.

-- Fifty-six percent reduction in the Carbon Footprint of the MAPFRE Group associated with the Energy Efficiency and Climate Change Strategic Plan 2014–2020.
+- Sixty-seven reduction in the Carbon Footprint of the MAPFRE Group associated with the Energy Efficiency and Climate Change Strategic Plan 2014–2020.

-- Commitment to carbon neutrality of the Group’s Iberia territorial area by 2021.
+- Carbon neutrality of the Group’s Iberia territorial area by 2021.

 - Group commitment to carbon neutrality by 2030.

-- 2,300 volunteers planted 1,800 trees and collected more than 14 tons of trash during the third edition of the MAPFRE Volunteering Day under the slogan “All together for the Environment.”
+- In 2019, 2,300 volunteers planted 1,800 trees and collected more than 14 tons of trash during the third edition of the MAPFRE Volunteering Day under the slogan “All together for the Environment.”

 - Collaboration agreements with organizations for the preservation of biodiversity: WWF España, Funzel (El Salvador), Bird Life and Nature Trust (Malta), Para La Naturaleza (Puerto Rico)

-- Adaptation of the company’s headquarters to conform to the Zero Waste Regulation in 2021.
+- Certificacion of the company’s headquarters to conform to the Zero Waste Regulation in 2021.

-- The MAPFRE Sin Plástico pledge has prevented the generation of 25.8 tons of plastic waste, along with the emission of 104 tons of TmCO2eq into the atmosphere.
+- In 2019, the MAPFRE Sin Plástico pledge has prevented the generation of 25.8 tons of plastic waste, along with the emission of 104 tons of TmCO2eq into the atmosphere.